#57 Paper Spotlight: A Mathematical Model of Person Judgment with Daniel Leising

 Sosnowska, J., Kuppens, P., De Fruyt, F., & Hofmans, J. (2020).
 New directions in the conceptualization and assessment of personality—A dynamic systems approach.
 European Journal of Personality, 34(6), 988-998. https://doi.org/10.1002/per.2233

-Sosnowska, J., Hofmans, J., Rauthmann, J., & Wille, B. (in press) Personality dynamics in applied contexts [special issue].
-European Journal of Personality.
-To be published in July, 2021
+Sosnowska, J., Hofmans, J., Rauthmann, J., & Wille, B. (2021).
+Personality is dynamic and it matters: The role of personality dynamics in applied contexts.
+European Journal of Personality, 35(4), 418-420. https://doi.org/10.1177/08902070211022491

 #3 Personality structure and change with Emorie Beck